hypercore-one/deployment/README.md

 sudo ./go-zenon.sh --restore
 ```

-This will list available backups and allow you to select one to restore.
+This will list available local backups and allow you to select one to restore.

 #### Restoring from Digital Ocean Bootstrap